Khawla bint al-Azwar

 Khawla bint al-Azwar (خولة بنت الازور; died 639), was a Muslim warrior in the service of the Rashidun Caliphate.
 She played a major role in the Muslim conquest of the Levant, and fought alongside her brother Dhiraar.
 She has been described as one of the greatest female soldiers in history.
 She was a companion of the Islamic Prophet Muhammad.

-Born sometime in the seventh century as the daughter of Azwar al Asadi, one of the chiefs of the Banu Assad tribe, Khawlah was well known for her bravery in campaigns of the Muslim conquests in parts of the Levant.
+Born sometime in the seventh century as the daughter of Azwar al Asadi, one of the chiefs of the Banu Assad tribe, Khawla was well known for her bravery in campaigns of the Muslim conquests in parts of the Levant.
 She fought side by side with her brother Dhiraar in many battles, including the decisive Battle of Yarmouk in 636 against the Byzantine Empire.
 On the fourth day of the battle she led a group of women against the Byzantine army and defeated its chief commander, and later was wounded during her fight with a Greek soldier.

 Military career

-Origins and early life
+Origins and life

 Khawla was likely born in the 7th-century and her father al-Azwar was a major chief of the Banu Asad tribe.
 Khawla's brother Dhiraar became a Muslim after the Battle of the Trench.
-Her family were also one of the early converts to Islam.
-Dhiraar was a highly skilled warrior and had taught Khawla everything he knew about fighting, from learning the spear, sword fighting, and martial arts.
+Her family were also among the early converts to Islam.
+Dhiraar was a highly skilled warrior and taught Khawla everything he knew about fighting, including the spear, sword fighting, and martial arts.

 Conquest of Syria

-Her talent first appeared during the Battle of Sanita-al-Uqab in 634, fought during the Siege of Damascus, in which her brother Dhirar was leading the Muslim forces and was wounded and taken prisoner by the Byzantine army.
+Her talent first appeared during the Battle of Sanita-al-Uqab in 634, fought during the Siege of Damascus, in which her brother Dhiraar was leading the Muslim forces, but was wounded and taken prisoner by the Byzantine army.
 Khalid ibn Walid took his mobile guard to rescue him.
-Khawlah accompanied the army and rushed the Byzantine rearguard alone.
-In her armor and typical loose dress of Arabian warriors she was not recognized as a woman, until she was asked by Khalid about her identity.
+Khawla accompanied the army and rushed the Byzantine rearguard alone.
+In the armor and typical loose dress of Arabian warriors, she was not recognized as a woman until she was asked by Khalid about her identity.

-In the Battle of Ajnadin, Khawlah accompanied the Muslim forces to provide medical attention to wounded soldiers.
-After her brother Diraar was captured by the Byzantine forces, Khawlah took a knight's armor, weapons, and mare, wrapping herself in a green shawl.
+In the Battle of Ajnadin, Khawla accompanied the Muslim forces to provide medical attention to wounded soldiers.
+After her brother Dhiraar was captured by the Byzantine forces, Khawla took a knight's armor, weapons, and mare, wrapping herself in a green shawl.
 She fought a Byzantine battalion, who were attacking Muslim soldiers.
-Khalid bin Walid, the leader of the Muslim forces, ordered his soldiers to charge the Byzantines.
-Many of the Muslim soldiers thought that Khawlah was Khalid until Khalid appeared.
+Khalid ibn Walid, the leader of the Muslim forces, ordered his soldiers to charge the Byzantines.
+Many of the Muslim soldiers thought that Khawla was Khalid until Khalid appeared.
 The Muslim army defeated the Byzantines, who fled the battlefield.
 Khalid ordered his army to chase the fleeing Byzantines.
 After a search, the Muslim prisoners were found and freed.

 One of the Rashidun army commanders, Shurahbil ibn Hassana, is reported to have said about her that:

 This warrior fights like Khalid ibn Walid, but I am sure he is not Khalid.

 During the Siege of Damascus, Khawla was taken as a war prisoner by the Byzantine forces.
 However, she managed to escape detainment.